|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Let the candy stand until firm.
+Let the candy stand at room temperature until firm, about 30 minutes.

 - Freeze pralines for up to 3 months in airtight containers lined with wax paper.
-Separate layers with wax paper or wrap the individual pralines.
+Separate the layers with wax paper or wrap the individual pralines.